 - Iowa Workforce Development

 - The Central Collections Unit (CCU) notifies the licensee by mail about the debt.
-The licensee is given 20 days to respond and establish a repayment agreement.
+The licensee is given 20 days to respond and establish a repayment agreement or pay in full.

 - If a licensee fails to respond, set up a repayment schedule, or comply with a repayment agreement, the CCU sends a Certificate of Non Compliance to the appropriate licensing authority.